dkainer/RWRtoolkit/README.md

 Installation of this R package requires R and r-devtools.
-If you use prefer the use of conda you can create the base environment with `conda create --name r-RWRtoolkit -c conda-forge r-base r-devtools`.
+If you use prefer the use of conda you can create the base environment with `conda create --name r-RWRtoolkit -c conda-forge r-base r-devtools r-irkernel`.
 You can also install devtools from within a base R environment with `install.packages("devtools")`.

 ##### Primary Method